cooper-org/cooper/docs/source/faq.md

 # FAQ

-TODO: emojis?

-How can I tell if Cooper found a good solution?
-  As a reference, consider the solution of the unconstrained problem, which is a lower bound on the solution to the constrained problem
-  Nuance with the fact that you may not actually solve the problem in the nonconvex case Primal optimization pipeline
+Primal optimization pipeline
   Tune with unconstrained

 How to choose dual lr
   1e-3 to start
   If dual lr is Larger, pushing for feasibility faster.
   Relationship between mini-batch size, and the relative frequency of multiplier updates.
-Noise
-  What is noise?
-Constraints are estimated stochastically Also makes it tricky to determine if you are feasible.
-  Difficult to achieve feasibility
-  Consider evaluating the constraints at the epoch level/averaging out constraints Increase batch size
-  Variance reduction

 **What are common pitfalls when implementing a CMP?**